-If on the one hand, we are living in a time where the words are gradually losing their meaning and communication gets hyperfast, on the other, it is also true that communication forms such as poetry are the only weapons that can defy the depletion of language and mental laziness.
+If on the one hand, we are living in a time where words are gradually losing their meaning and communication gets hyperfast, on the other, it is also true that communication forms such as poetry are the only weapons that can defy the depletion of language and mental laziness.

 Accused of being an antifascist, he was deported in Germany and imprisoned in an internment camp in Troisdorf in 1944.
 He escaped only one year later, when the war was over.

-This experience inevitably marked Tonino, who couldn’t stop thinking about his home during his imprisonment years, entertaining his fellows with poetry and stories: ‘I found myself with some other people from Romagna, who would ask me every night to tell something in our dialect.
-So, I wrote for them a series of poems in Romagnol’.
+This experience inevitably marked Tonino, who couldn’t stop thinking about his home during his imprisonment years, entertaining his fellows with poetry and stories: “I found myself with some other people from Romagna, who would ask me every night to tell something in our dialect.
+So, I wrote a series of poems in Romagnol for them”.

 But this was just the beginning.
-From the Caffè Trieste in Santarcangelo di Romagna (owned by the parents of another great poet from Romagna, Raffaello Bandini, and meeting centre for many young poets—thus also called ‘E circal de giudeizi’ meaning ‘the circle of judgement’), Tonino became more and more famous, experimenting also narrative with his first novel The Story of Forunato (Fortunato’s Story, 1952).
+From Caffè Trieste in Santarcangelo di Romagna (owned by the parents of another great poet from Romagna, Raffaello Bandini, and meeting centre for many young poets—thus also called ‘E circal de giudeizi’ meaning ‘the circle of judgement’), Tonino became more and more famous, also experimenting narrative with his first novel The Story of Forunato (Fortunato’s Story, 1952).

-He decided to move to Rome and started to work, despite his great financial difficulties, at the side of many who would have become some of the most famous Italian directors in the following years.
+He decided to move to Rome and started to work, despite his great financial difficulties, at the side of who would become some of the most famous Italian directors in the following years.

 Later, he would work with Michelangelo Antonioni, Francesco Rosi, the Taviani brothers, Vittorio de Sica, Mario Monicelli, Damiano Damiani, Andrei Tarkovski and many others, with whom he signed important films, such as Deserto Rosso (Red Desert), Matrimonio all’Italiana (Marriage Italian Style), La Noia (Boredome), etc. almost achieving an Oscar in 1967 for the film Blow-Up.

 But Tonino Guerra’s literary work is unstoppable.
 Besides his career’s milestone I Bu (The Oxen, 1972), he published many other works for a total number of 50 stories and poems, which earnt him several prizes, such as the Pirandello, the Pasolini, the Gozzano, the Nonino, the Carducci, and the Comisso.

 He lived an intense life, supported by his fantasy and most of all, as Pasolini himself underlined, by a vivid realism, which led him to deal not only with words, but also with painting, sculpture, and art in general, driven by an absolute taste for both dreams and insanity.

 Starting from the Museum Tonino Guerra, in the heart of Santarcangelo, which preserved his most artistic and eclectic works (portraits, sculptures, ceramic works, tapestries, printed canvas), and a rich media section.

-The so-called ‘Places of the Soul’, seven exhibition sites placed between the village and the precincts, build a bizarre and poetic path with installations, paintings, sculptures, and pottery works.
+It is made up of seven exhibition sites located in the area of the village building an original poetic journey with installations, paintings, sculptures, and pottery works.

 Davide Marino was born archaeologist but ended up doing other things.
 Rational – but not methodic, slow – but passionate.
 A young enthusiast with grey hair

-It might also like
+You may also like